ostamand/aoc/README.md

 ## 2021

-Mainly in Go, but solutions in Python and JS are also provided [2021](./2021/src).
+Mainly in Go, but solutions in Python and JS are also provided: [source](./2021/src).